DallasMorningNews/chartwerk-editor/docs/template-basics.md

 #### Working with the helper object

 In most cases, we use the helper object to do parsing tasks we need before we can begin to draw a chart, for example setting up SVG axes or defining scales in d3.js.
-Relegating these tasks to helper object methods keeps our draw function cleaner and its code more explicitly tied to actually drawing SVG elements.
+Relegating these tasks to helper object methods keeps our draw function cleaner and its code more explicitly tied to actually drawing chart elements.

 Most of these helper methods can be performed in sequence once and then the data handed back to the draw function.
 To do this easily, we often write the helper object with a single method that calls all others, like the `build` method below: